Google Drive vs Box: Everything You should Know

 Asides these reasons, it is pretty simple and welcome for personal use.
 Take the following steps to transfer from Box to Google Drive the traditional way.

-Step 1 – Create a new folder on your PC desktop.
-This is where you’ll store the folders and files you want to move.
+Step 1 – Create a new folder to store the folders and files you want to move.

-Step 2 – Open Box in your PC web browser.
-Then log in using the appropriate details.
+Step 2 – Open Box in your PC/Laptop’s web browser.
+Then log in using the credentials.

-Step 3 – Select the files or folders you desire to move to Google Drive.
-After selecting the files, click on the “Download” button.
-A window pops up asking you for a destination folder.
-Select the folder you opened in Step 1 for the files.
+Step 3 – Select the files/folders that you intend to transfer to Google Drive.
+After choosing the files, tap on the “Download” option.
+A window pop-up will appear prompting you to choose a destination folder.
+Select the folder you created in Step 1.

 You can also use the drag-and-drop option to move the files.